 Nevertheless, the government is urging people to be careful about gatherings and consider the health of friends and family.

-Vaccines are coming ever closer to being approved and licensed, including those from Pfzifer, Moderna, and Oxford University with AstraZeneca.
+Vaccines are close to being approved and licensed, including those from Pfzifer, Moderna, and Oxford University with AstraZeneca.
 The government has already ordered over 350 million doses.